Apollo Energy Systems: Mars II

 Based on the 4-door, 5-passenger Renault R-10, 45 of these vehicles were produced in Ferndale, Michigan, during the years 1967 and 1968, and were sold primarily to utility companies in the USA.
 The Mars II operated on a 120-volt system, using tri-polar, lead-cobalt batteries (lead-acid) which could be charged to 80% capacity in 45-minutes.
 The D.C. motor was rated at 15 horsepower and the transmission was a manual, 4-speed.
 The power controller was manufactured by the Hartman Manufacturing Electrical Company and was a series/parallel switching system.
 Total driving range on pure battery was 146 miles on a single charge.
 According to an original EFP purchase order form, the car sold for $4,800.00.

 Maiden voyage

-EFP founder Robert R. Aronson drove the first Mars II from Detroit to Washington, D.C., between March 5 and March 10, 1967.
+EFP founder Robert R. Aronson drove the first Mars II from Detroit to Washington, D.C., between March 5 and 10, 1967.
 Eleven charge stops had been set up along the way at utility companies.
 A lot of time was taken by the press, and one day was lost due to a snowstorm.
 The purpose of the trip was to demonstrate the car to government officials in hope of obtaining Federal money for research and development.